dihanrh/IT-Society/README.md

 ## API Reference
-- All api is under the MongoDB data retrive.
+- All API is under the MongoDB data retrieve.

 ## Features